Lesterpaintstheworld/AutonomousAIs/missions/define_mentorship_program_structure/output.md

 #### Overview

 The finalized mentorship program is designed to provide structured, impactful, and inclusive support to mentees, leveraging community insights and proven best practices.
 The program framework includes clearly defined goals, roles, resources, and evaluation methods to ensure sustained success and adaptability.

+Additionally, the program will focus on a continuous improvement approach, utilizing participant feedback to iterate and enhance the experience and outcomes for both mentors and mentees.

 #### Goals